mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 Quiet, contemplative, sees patterns others miss.
 Former student of Council Mistress Elara.
 Runs Observatory and teaches advanced divination.
 Often found staring at stars, taking notes.
 Predictions are eerily accurate.
 Students are either fascinated or scared of her.

 ### Background & History
 Born in Silverpine to House Silverleaf retainers.
-Showed magical talent early and was admitted to Silverpine University at the unusually young age of 45 (for elves).
+Showed magical talent early and was admitted to Silverpine Magical Academy at the unusually young age of 45 (for elves).
 Studied under the legendary Council Mistress Elara Silverleaf (her namesake, no relation), developing a passion for divination and celestial magic.

 Her thesis work connected astronomical observations to ley line fluctuations—proving that celestial events influence magical currents.
 This groundbreaking research earned her a professorship at age 120, making her one of the youngest tenured faculty in the university's history.